CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

     10.0.0.2       00:01:00:00:12:00
     cumulus@leaf01:~$

-Run the NCLU `net show evpn next-hops vni` `all` command or the vtysh `show evpn next-hops vni` `all` command to examine gateway next hops for all layer 3 VNIs.
+Run the `net show evpn next-hops vni` all command to examine gateway next hops for all layer 3 VNIs.

 You can query a specific next hop; the output displays the remote host and prefix routes through this next hop: